New Year celebrations are followed by most deadly period on the roads

 The teen died in the early hours of Christmas Day after crashing his ute off a bridge into the Whanganui River.

-On December 28 one person was killed and four injured in a crash at Palmerston North.
+On December 28, a woman was killed and four others injured in a crash at Palmerston North.

 The next day two people were killed in separate crashes.